chetan-code/ChessOnline/README.md

 The ChessPiece class plays a pivotal role in defining the attributes and behaviors of individual chess pieces, enriching the game's strategic and visual aspects.

+## Queen Class
+NOTE : You can look into movements of all individual pieces.
+The **Queen class** extends the ChessPiece class to define the behavior of the queen chess piece in the game.
+The class determines the available moves for the queen on the chessboard, combining the movement patterns of both rooks and bishops.
+It calculates and adds valid positions to the list of moves for the queen.
+The code segment showcases the implementation of movement logic in various directions (up, down, left, right, diagonally), considering obstacles, enemy pieces, and board boundaries.
+The Queen class plays a crucial role in contributing to the diversity of piece behaviors and strategic possibilities within the Unity-based chess game.

+### Key Features:
+- Movement patterns of both rooks and bishops combined.
+- Calculates available moves in multiple directions.
+- Handles obstacles, enemy pieces, and board boundaries.
+- Enhances strategic depth and diversity of piece behaviors.

+The Queen class enriches the game by implementing the versatile movement capabilities of the queen chess piece, contributing to the engaging and dynamic gameplay of the Unity-based chess game.